- Differentiate between sexual and asexual reproduction in plants

 [Adapted from Openstax Biology 32.2]

 Some plants can be propagated through cuttings alone.
 An advantage of asexual reproduction is that the resulting plant will reach maturity faster.
-Since the new plant is arising from an adult plant or plant parts, it will also be sturdier than a sexually produced seedling.
+Since the new plant is arising from an adult plant or plant parts, it may also be sturdier than a sexually produced seedling.
 However, there are disadvantages to clonality, such as lack of variation in the face of changing environmental conditions, like the presence of a new disease.

 Plants reproduce sexually through alternation of generations